Jaimeloeuf/police-man/README.md

-# README for Auth/User_accs service
+# Police Man
+This is a generic IAM (Identity and Access Management) micro-service that you can use in a plug and play manner with your existing backend micro-service architecture/solution.
+Allowing you to create your own standalone identity provider just like if using google/facebook/github as identity providers.

+## For Identity management
 - This service handles all user logins/authentications and token provisioning.
-- The database owned by this service is a SQL based, relational DB, e.g. MariaDB
-- DB name is UserDB
+- For demo purposes, the "db" used is a self built in memory key-value store.
+- You can rewrite the db module to use connect to any type of database as the user Identity database
+- An example for connecting to a MariaDB instance is given too in the DB directory
-- Attributes in the "users" table
+- Suggested attributes in the "users" table
     - userID (username or their "email")
     - password
-    - salt
+    - salt (If assuming BCrypt is used, the salt is together with the password)
-    - user_state
+    - user_state (active/deactivated/deleted)
+    - Access rights / User roles

+## For Access management
+- This service handles all of the user's Access rights.
+- This service acts as the single source of truth about the user's roles.
+- Defines what each role is allowed, its access resource rights and everything.

 ## Design considerations

 ### Why email isn't used as the username

-Because of privacy reasons
-So every email can have a username attached to it and that username is changeable
+Because of privacy reasons, every email can have a username attached to it and that username is changeable, but not the email.
 User can only log in with their username.
-This prevents people from logging in with email addresses if other sites are hacked
+This prevents people from logging in with email addresses if other sites are hacked.

-Email can be user as the "username" or userID because this app is designed for use with the end user.
+Email can be used as the "username" or userID because this app is designed for use with the end user.
 So assuming the db is hacked, you cant really hide the email...

-*email = username = userID

 Info required for sign up:
 - username (unique)